|Bill Abrams, Financial Secretary

 |Jill Wilkinson, Co-President

-Jill is proud to be serving her third term on the Board of Trustees and the Executive Committee of The Village Temple.
-She previously served on the Religious School Committee and currently leads the Membership Committee and Nomination Committee.
-Jill, her husband Andrew and three daughters, Anna, Ella, and Emily have been Village Temple members for ~15 years.
-All three girls have attended religious school and sung in the children’s choir and have had (will have) their Bat Mitzvahs at the Temple.
-Jill spent the majority of her career (26 years) at MetLife and recently started a new job as Vice President in Prudential’s Law, Compliance, Business Ethics and External Affairs Department.
+Jill is proud to now be serving as Co-President of the Village Temple and third term on the Board of Trustees and the Executive Committee.
+She previously served on the Religious School Committee, Membership Committee and Nomination Committee.
+Jill, her husband Andrew and three daughters, Anna, Ella, and Emily have been Village Temple members for over 15 years.
+All three girls have attended religious school and sung in the children’s choir and have had their Bat Mitzvahs at the Temple.
+Jill has spent her entire career in the insurance industry and currently is Vice President in Prudential’s Law, Compliance, Business Ethics and External Affairs Department.
 Jill and her family reside near Union Square.